dmiller/clojure-clr-next/_posts/2023-02-05-reductionism.md

 ## End note

 If you want to get a sense of the history of reduce, reducers, and transducers, check out the [Clojure change log](https://github.com/clojure/clojure/blob/master/changes.md).
 These things take time to develop.
 Changes sometimes work through the code slowly.  `clojure.lang.Reduced` was introduced in 2012 and incorporated into _some_ of the `reduce` methods at that time.
+(Here is the [commit](https://github.com/clojure/clojure/commit/96e8596cfdd29a2bb245d958683ee5fc1353b87a).)
 But other edits came later.
 For example, it was two years later that `IReduceInit` was split off from `IReduce` ([this commit](https://github.com/clojure/clojure/commit/4c963fb0f9ef9e4fc68b8b167729d857ced4b530)) and checking for a `Reduce`'d value was added to `PersistentList.reduce()` ([this commit](https://github.com/clojure/clojure/commit/3e4bf71f455a5fae665420d10c9ebdebd52b823b)).

 If you've made it this far, you're likely someone who would check these things out.